 Benefits Of Divorce Mediation

 The benefits of divorce mediation are plenty.
-Divorce mediation is one of the fastest growing areas for couples who would like a non-adversarial divorce because litigation can be expensive and protracted.
+Divorce mediation is one of the fastest growing areas for couples who desire a non-adversarial divorce because litigation can be expensive and protracted.
 In mediation, the parties become problem solvers with the help of a mediator who is trained to facilitate an agreement.
-Spouses will discuss all of the issues that pertain to their case to include important and sometimes sensitive issues such as child custody, child support, parental time sharing, property division, division of debts, and alimony.
+Spouses will discuss all of the issues that pertain to their case to include important and often sensitive issues such as child custody, child support, parental time sharing, property division, division of debts, and alimony.
 All of these issues can be solved by the parties themselves with the help of their mediators.
 Couples have the opportunity in mediation to explore options, make proposals, and cooperate in sharing ideas with the goal of reaching a final settlement that works best in their individual case.
 There are several benefits of mediation to include:

 Spouses can be very creative in fashioning their own agreement to accommodate the specific needs and desires of their lives and family.
 Financial savings, faster resolution and avoidance of the severe emotional stress associated with a “court battle” are also benefits of divorce mediation.
 More and more couples are choosing mediation over the adversarial process.
 Mediation is a win-win situation.
 It can take place before, during or after a divorce action is started.

 Mediation is often faster.
 The first mediation normally can be scheduled within days of the initial telephone consultation.
-Usually mediation costs are a fraction of mediation attorney fees associated with litigation and the process is more informal, relaxed and less adversarial.
+Usually, mediation costs are a fraction of litigation attorney fees and the process is more informal, relaxed and less adversarial.
 A successful mediation will conclude with a comprehensive written agreement that resolves all relevant issues – to include parenting, custody and financial issues, insurance, equitable distribution, support, college and other issues as well.
-In order to end the marital relationship a court must still enter a final decree or judgment dissolving your marriage.
+In order to end the marital relationship, a court must still enter a final decree or judgment.

-Mediation is a completely voluntary process and can proceed at your pace.
-The length of time it takes depends on the parties’ participation, the complexity of the issues and commitment of the parties.
+Mediation is voluntary and can proceed at your pace.
+The length of time depends on the parties’ cooperation, issue complexity and commitment.
 You may reach a settlement in one to five meetings.
-The duration of the meetings is up to you and the mediator.
-Conferences may last two or more hours and accomplish a great deal in that time.
+The duration of the meetings is up to you.
+Conferences may last two or more hours and accomplish a great deal.
 It is not uncommon for a successful mediation to conclude in less than 15 hours.

-Mediation is usually more cost effective and takes less time to complete.
-Conversely, in litigation significant time is spent in gathering information to formulate positions in settlement negotiations and preparing for trial.
-Gathering, analyzing and exchanging documents and financial information through the “discovery process” is typically more extensive in scope than what occurs in a mediation.
-In the adversarial process, billable time is incurred for communications between counsel and their clients and in preparing communications and documents.
-Each mediation attorney must gather financial information from the other party’s counsel, communicate with his or her client and with opposing counsel, and draft and redraft proposals and agreements.
-This process can be much more expensive and time consuming.
+Mediation is usually more cost effective and takes less time.
+In contrast, in litigation significant time is spent in gathering information to formulate positions in settlement negotiations and preparing for trial.
+Gathering, analyzing and exchanging documents and financial information through the “discovery process” is typically more extensive in scope than what occurs in mediation.
+In the adversarial process, expense is incurred for communications between counsel and their clients and in preparing communications and documents.
+This process can be much more expensive and time-consuming.